The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 IP COMPLETION DAY: 11pm (GMT) on 31 December 2020 marked the end of the Brexit transition / implementation period entered into following the UK’s withdrawal from the EU.
 At this point in time, key transitional arrangements came to an end and significant changes began to take effect across the UK’s VAT and customs regime.
 This document contains guidance on subjects potentially impacted by these changes.
 Before continuing your research, see the Brexit — overview guidance note.

 This is the standard method which can be used by partly exempt businesses to determine the amount of recoverable VAT incurred on general overheads and other costs that are used to make both taxable and exempt supplies.
-This note should be read in conjunction with the following guidance notes:

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Already a subscriber?
 Login